thane-j-thompson/thane-j-thompson/README.md

 # Hi 👋, I'm Thane

-I'm a software developer and project with 5 five years of coding experience and over 30 years of project, program, and operations management experience in consulting, defense, finance, small companies and startups.
+I'm a software developer and project manager with 5 five years of coding experience and over 30 years of project, program, and operations management experience in consulting, defense, finance, and startups.

 ## Generally Me